How to Command the Muse to Come On Your Time (3 steps to discipline your writing life)

 - Your When – What time are you in your best writing mood?

 - Your Where – What place inspires you and comforts you the most?

 - Your How – What tools do you like?
 Pen?
 Computer?
 Do you listen to music?
 Do you sit or stand?

 - Your Success Measurement – How will you know you've had a good session?
 What are your mini-session goals?

 Luckily, I've got you covered.
-As a quick-start guide, I've got another little mini-preview from my course The Writer's Brain.
-This one is a bingo sheet that will get you writing in different times, places, and methods.
+As a quick-start guide, I've got a bingo sheet that will get you writing in different times, places, and methods.
 (And it's just super fun).

 You may choose to play bingo simply, or challenge yourself to try each option 3 times before giving yourself an "x".
 Multiple attempts of a certain element will give you a clearer idea of if it works for you rather than just trying it once.
 I'd suggest experimenting with each different element 7-10 times before truly deciding if it's for you or not.
 Go have ALL the fun with this!

 2. SCHEDULE IT INTO YOUR CALENDAR (PRIORITIZE WRITING!)